Great For The Beginner

 Paint A Landscape - Cottage In A Cornfield

 Have you ever wanted to just sit and start painting?
 Yes...
 I am sure you have.
-Direct Painting is a blending method where the subject is completed in one or two sittings.
-It's a fast and fun way to approach landscape painting.
+Direct Painting is a fundamental blending method where the subject is completed in one or two sittings.
+It's a fast and fun way to approach any landscape painting.

 Landscape painting is perhaps the most popular subject artists want to paint.
 It is by far one of the most diverse and commonly seen, mostly because we are surrounded by the subject.
-There's no shortage of material to paint, and we are enticed by the different 'looks' this subject can depicted in.
-If you've wanted to try this popular genre, then you are in the right place to get your feet and brushes wet.
+There's no shortage of material to paint, and we are enticed by the different 'looks' this subject can be depicted in.
+If you've wanted to try this popular subject, then you are in the right place to get your feet and brushes wet.

 Using a Direct Painting technique renders a more painterly or loose style of painting that is perfect for the painter who wants to learn how to paint landscapes quickly.
 Grab a prepared canvas surface, and go directly to painting the finished composition - that's the goal!

 Learn to paint, simple and fast clouds, foliage and trees!!
 Observe as Neadeen shares the painting technique, how to use eye/hand coordination to control the brush to create certain effects.
 Being able to paint with a casual approach is a fun and relaxing way to learn to paint.
 This painting lesson is created with acrylic paints, easy to use and clean up.
 Acrylics dry quickly, so Neadeen shows you how to use Extender Medium to slow the drying time.
 This makes acrylic painting much more enjoyable and takes the stress out of the quick drying aspect of the paint.

 Watch and learn from the best seat in the house